-Treating severe wounds requires resources and expertise.
-At Nacogdoches Medical Center, you’ll find both at The Wound Care Center.
-Here we offer an advanced healing program that utilizes comprehensive wound care and management designed to help you heal more quickly and completely.
-Our wound care specialists can help with wounds such as:
+Treating severe wounds requires resources and expertise, both of which you will find at the Nacogdoches Medical Center and Nacogdoches Medical Partners.
+We offer an advanced healing program that utilizes comprehensive wound care and management to help you heal more quickly and completely.

 • Diabetic foot ulcers